 Users do their research before they reach a brand’s site or another point of sale.
 This pre-purchase phase is as much a part of the journey as any.
 With so much information available on search, marketers and sellers must make sure brands are present in every step of the funnel, not just in the final stage.
 Not only will these efforts respond to users’ needs, they will also better your chances against your competitors.
 You simply can’t afford to disregard the importance of being there when users are conducting their preliminary research.

-Seeing that users turn to search engine land to explore the options, you should expect that your customers will learn about you from a variety of channels run by 3rd parties.
+Seeing that users turn to search engine land to explore the options, you should expect that your customers will learn about you from a variety of channels run by third parties.
 You no longer can rely exclusively on branded channels – the brand’s site, social media outlets, the company’s blog, etc. – to tell users about your offering.

 Comparison sites are attractive to users as they offer a treasure trove of information on many options in a particular field, enabling consumers to educate themselves and compare their options.
 To feel confident and informed, customers need to seek out information before they’re ready to interact directly with sellers.
 Reviews and comparative information are essential to this process.

 Comparison and review sites fare better among users in generic keyword searches, while in most cases, brands have better ownership of their own brand names in search.
-When users search for keywords prefixed with the word “best” or “top,” they are communicating a need and an expectation for authoritative recommendations offered by a 3rd party.
+When users search for keywords prefixed with the word “best” or “top,” they are communicating a need and an expectation for authoritative recommendations offered by a third party.
 This is a completely different mindset to when the same user searches for a particular brand or company name.
-When the users’ expectation for information from a 3rd-party is fulfilled, they are more likely to convert.
+When the users’ expectation for information from a third-party is fulfilled, they are more likely to convert.

 Mobile is playing an increasingly important role in the customer journey.
 Consumers use their devices to compare search and research, get in-depth information and measure products against their counterparts.